 All metal food and beverage cans such as pop, beer, soup, vegetable, and tuna can be recycled in your community's recycling program.
 Cans should be emptied, rinsed, and then recycled.

 Cans are made from either steel or aluminum.
-Aluminum cans you put in your curbside recycling are processed and turned back in to new cans and foil that you’ll see on store shelves.
+Aluminum cans put in your curbside recycling are processed and turned back into new cans and foil that you’ll see on store shelves.
 Steel cans are recycled into new cans, car parts, and even bridges.